 From: Wallpaper* Magazine

-✅ free Wi-Fi • 6 cabins, 2 suites • hotel opened: 2020 • bathroom amenities: locally sourced ✅ free on-site parking • no pets allowed
+✅ free Wi-Fi • size matters: 6 cabins, 2 suites • hotel opened: 2020 • bathroom amenities: locally sourced ✅ free on-site parking • no pets allowed

 The DNA: Done with city life and ready for a change, former East Londoners Miriam Haniffa and Laurie Spencer packed up their Shoreditch home and two young children in 2016 and moved to Sri Lanka with the plan to open a boutique hotel.
 “We felt drawn by the boho spirit of the south coast beaches and surf breaks that first lured in hippies and surfers in the 1960s,” Spencer says.
 “It seemed like the perfect place to create a new breed of tropical lifestyle retreat.”